This article is about the Asus Zenbook S UX391 series, Asus’s new flagship clamshell thin-and-light ultraportable for 2018.

 - 4.5 W (~11 h of use) – 1080p fullscreen .mkv video in the Movie app, Balanced Mode, screen at 30%, Wi-Fi ON;

 - 5.1 W (~10 h of use) – 4K fullscreen .mkv video in the Movie app, Balanced Mode, screen at 30%, Wi-Fi ON;

 - 13.8 W (~3 h 30 min of use) – heavy browsing in Edge, Balanced Mode, screen at 30%, Wi-Fi ON;

 - 27.5 W (~1 h 45 min of use) – gaming, Balanced Mode, screen at 30%, Wi-Fi ON.

-Asus pairs this with a 45 Wh charger with quick-charging and a full-recharge takes around 1 hours and 30 minutes.
-The wall plug is integrated withing the power brick, with non-retractable prongs, like on most other modern Zenbooks.
+Asus pairs this with a 45 Wh charger with quick-charging and a full-recharge takes around 1 hour and 30 minutes.
+The wall plug is integrated within the power brick, with non-retractable prongs, like on most other modern Zenbooks.

 Price and availability